Jazza3904/Jazza3904/README.md

 - 👋 Hi, I’m @Jazza3904
-- 👀 I’m interested in Osu!
+- 👀 I’m interested in Coding websites and games
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m not currently looking to collaborate.
-- 📫 How to reach me Discord: Jazza3904#4425
+- 📫 How to reach me Discord: Jazza3904

 <!---
 Jazza3904/Jazza3904 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.